reactiveui/website/input/docs/handbook/view-models/index.md

 So far, nothing here has been particularly surprising, just boilerplate MVVM features.
 However, there is another type of Property in ReactiveUI that doesn't exist in other frameworks that is **very important** to effectively use ReactiveUI, the "Output Property".

 Output properties are a way to take *Observables* and convert them into *ViewModel Properties*.
-We'll often use them with the opposite method, which turns ViewModel Properties into Observables, `WhenAny`.
+We'll often use them with the opposite method, which turns ViewModel Properties into Observables, [WhenAnyValue](./when-any).
 As the name implies, Output Properties are usually read-only (i.e. the source Observable dictates when the property changes).

 First, we need to be able to declare an Output Property, using a class called `ObservableAsPropertyHelper<T>`: